Dorothy of Oz (book): Plot summary

 Dorothy reminds the Jester that jesters are supposed to make people happy, causing the Jester to freeze in his tracks as the Wicked Witch of the West's ghost urges the Jester to turn Dorothy into a china doll.
 The Jester gives up the wand as the Wicked Witch of the West's ghost fades away.
 Thus, the spell is broken and everyone is returned to normal.
 The Scarecrow, the Tin Man, the Cowardly Lion, and Toto rejoice now that the spell is broken.
 When the Cowardly Lion asks Dorothy on what she plans to do with the Wicked Witch of the West's wand, the Scarecrow and the Tin Man plan to keep the wand locked up in a case until they can give it to Glinda and Princess Ozma.

 When Dorothy asks Princess Gayelette and Prince Quelala if the Jester can stay and jest for them again as a way to prove that he is sorry, Princess Gayelette accepts Dorothy's deals and has the Jester entertain them again.
 Princess Ozma arrived with Glinda and the Wizard of Oz telling Dorothy that they are proud of her and that the Great Book of Records stated that Dorothy would overcome the Wicked Witch's magic.
 Glinda plans to take the Wicked Witch of the West's wand and put it someplace where it won't cause any more trouble.
 The sound of a foghorn brings everyone to the edge of the Munchkin River as Tugg arrives with Wiser and the dragons stating that they have found a place near Princess Gayelette's palace for the dragons to live in.
 Dorothy knew that it was time for her to return to Kansas and says her goodbyes to Scarecrow, Tin Man, Cowardly Lion, Tugg, and Wiser.
 Dorothy then uses the power of the silver shoes to take her back to Kansas.

 Dorothy and Toto return to Kansas where they reunite with Aunt Em and Uncle Henry.
 The four of them then see a rainbow in the twilight sky which Dorothy has not seen before.
 Dorothy knows that is must be Princess Ozma, Glinda, and the Wizard of Oz's way of saying goodbye to her.
 The rainbow shimmers over the prairie with all the bright and true colors of the Land of Oz.

 Film adaptation

 Summertime Entertainment (the family entertainment division of Alpine Pictures) has adapted the book into the film Legends of Oz: Dorothy's Return, which was released in 2014.
-The film stars Lea Michele as Dorothy, Dan Aykroyd as the Scarecrow, Kelsey Grammer as the Tin Man, James Belushi as the Cowardly Lion, Bernadette Peters as Glinda the Good Witch, Martin Short as the Jester, Hugh Dancy as Marshal Mallow (who is exclusive to the film), Megan Hilty as the China Princess, Patrick Stewart as Tugg, and Oliver Platt as Wiser the Owl.